YCl Electride as a Multi-Orbital Correlated Topological Dice Lattice System

-In a recent experiment~\cite{Geng2025arXiv}, the dice lattice and its characteristic non-dispersive band - arguably the earliest theoretical model proposed to host a non-dispersive band~\cite{Sutherland1986} - has eventually been realized in the two-dimensional electride yttrium monochloride (YCl).
-Within each quadruple layer unit of YCl - referred to hereafter as a monolayer YCl for simplicity - the Wannier orbital centers of the interstitial anionic electrons (IAEs) are displaced from the ionic cores, forming an effective three-layer lattice architecture (Fig.~\ref{fig1}a), and the effective lattice sites in each layer constitute the three sublattice A, B and C of a dice lattice from the top view (Fig.~\ref{fig1}b).
-Two sets of spin-polarized dice flat bands were spotted in ARPES measurements and explained by a nearest-neighbor dice lattice model with moderate sublattice asymmetry between C and A, B sites.
+In a recent experiment~\cite{Geng2026NC}, the dice lattice and its characteristic non-dispersive band - arguably the first-ever theoretical lattice model proposed to host a non-dispersive band~\cite{Sutherland1986} - has eventually been realized in the two-dimensional electride yttrium monochloride (YCl).
+Within each quadruple layer unit of YCl - referred to hereafter as a monolayer YCl for simplicity - the Wannier centers of the interstitial anionic electrons (IAEs) are displaced from the ionic cores, forming an effective three-layer architecture (Fig.~\ref{fig1}a).
+These effective lattice sites constitute the three sublattices A, B, and C of a dice lattice from the top view (Fig.~\ref{fig1}b).
+Two sets of flat bands with strong band splitting of 0.5 eV were observed in ARPES measurements, and a minimal single-orbital dice lattice model was proposed to explain the essential flat band features~\cite{Geng2026NC}.

-The discovery of dice flat bands in the YCl electride naturally raises the important question: What is the topological nature of the flat band?
-In this Letter, we reveal that the dice flat band in YCl is \emph{intrinsically topological}: combining symmetry analysis, fully relativistic density functional theory(DFT) and realistic tight-binding modeling, we predict that the intrinsic atomic spin-orbit coupling (SOC) from 4$d$-orbitals of Y atoms introduce mass terms at multiple Dirac crossing points near $\pm K$ valleys (shown schematically in Fig.~\ref{fig1}c), leading to a high Chern number of $\mathcal{C} = \pm 4$ in the flat band of monolayer YCl.
-This establishes the recently discovered dice flat band in YCl electride as a rare \emph{intrinsic flat Chern band} without any moir\'{e} engineering.
-The unique YCl electride architecture (Fig.~\ref{fig1}b) further enables effective tuning of its global band topology and local Berry curvatures in $\pm K$ valleys through a vertical displacement field.

-While the actual ARPES experiment was performed on layered YCl samples, both the ARPES data and DFT calculations suggest strong 2D nature of the dice bands~\cite{Geng2025arXiv}.
-This observation is further supported by the almost identical DFT band structures of multilayer and monolayer YCl (see Supplemental Material (SM)~\cite{SM} for details), which motivates us to consider the monolayer case for the simplicity of our discussions below.
+In this Letter, we point out that the idealized three-band dice lattice model in Ref.~\cite{Geng2026NC} is \emph{inadequate} for a faithful representation of the dice lattice flat band in YCl.
+Due to a unique layer-orbital-valley-coupling (LOVC) in YCl, there exists a fundamental obstruction against a single-orbital dice lattice model that captures all the wave function symmetries in the entire Brillouin zone (BZ), and a multi-orbital description beyond an idealized model is absolutely essential.
+Importantly, upon introducing interactions, the multi-orbital model predicts electrically tunable correlated spin-polarized topological states, in stark contrast to trivial ferrimagnetic ground states imposed by Lieb's theorem~\cite{liebtheorem1989} on the idealized bipartite dice lattice.
+These findings establish the YCl electride as a rare natural correlated topological system.